architbansal28/cs527Databases-BuyMe/README.md

 - a user is able to:
     - view all the history of bids for any specific auction
     - view the list of all auctions a specific buyer or seller has participated in
-    - view the list of "similar" items on auctions in the preceding month (and auction information about them)
+    - view the list of similar items on auctions in the preceding months
 - let user get an alert for specific items s/he is interested when the item becomes available

 **III.
 Admin and customer rep functions**